Treaty of London (1915): Response

 The Yugoslav Committee was representing interests of the South Slavs living in Austria-Hungary.

 Even though the treaty was meant to be secret, an outline of its provisions became known to the Yugoslav Committee and its supporters in London in late April 1915.
 Serbia and the Yugoslav Committee protested it in strong terms in Entente capitals.
 Pašić condemned the disregard for the self-determination principle on which the Niš Declaration rested and the lack of consultations with Serbia.
 He demanded the Entente refrain from treaties with Hungary or Romania on borders of interest to Croatia without conferring with Serbia first, as well as requesting assurances of future political union of the Serbs, Croats, and Slovenes.
 Pašić telegraphed his proposal to Grey from the provisional wartime capital of Niš through British ambassador Charles Louis des Graz.
 However, Grey declined both requests.
 The Yugoslav Committee president Ante Trumbić met with Lord Crewe, a senior member of the British Cabinet, demanding support for unification of Croatia, Istria, and Dalmatia and then for a political union with Serbia.
 News of the treaty also compelled the Yugoslav Committee to adopt a less critical view of Serbian demands concerning the method of political unification of the South Slavs as it became clear that the unity of the Croats and the unity of the Slovenes would depend on success of Serbia.
 Full text of the treaty text was published by the Bolsheviks after the October Revolution.
 In 1917, Pašić and Trumbić negotiated and agreed upon the Corfu Declaration setting out a plan for post-war unification of South Slavs to counter the Italian territorial claims outlined in the Treaty of London.

 Grey's policy and the treaty were criticised in British press.
 An early example of such critique was "The National Union of South Slavs and the Adriatic Question" written by Arthur Evans and published in April 1915.
 Evans described the treaty as a manifestation of Italian chauvinistic ambitions against Dalmatia causing a crisis.
-Evans expanded on his criticism in article "Italy and Dalmatia" published by The Times on 27 April.
+Evans expanded on his criticism in the article "Italy and Dalmatia" published by The Times on 27 April.
 Evans was joined by historians Robert Seton-Watson and Wickham Steed by describing the Italian claims as absurd and Grey's policies as unjust.
 Grey responded by reiterating that in the event of victory in the war, Serbia would receive territories from Austria-Hungary allowing its enlargement.